 My secret to keeping moving despite spending hours sitting on my bum writing this blog?
 The Fitbit, hands down.
 I've even turned my husband onto the fun.

 Natural cleaning – In this great ebook from Mommypotamus, learn how to make your own homemade cleaning products that are truly non-toxic and effective at a fraction of the cost.

 This is the reverse osmosis water filter that we use that adds minerals back to the water.
 If you are looking for a countertop option, I highly recommend the Berkey water filters, or – for a budget option, the Zero Water Pitcher is a pretty good alternative that removes most of the bad stuff.

 If you’re looking into whole house filtration systems, I highly recommend consulting the water experts at Radiant Life.
 They will answer your questions for free and help you make the wisest decision for your family’s needs.

-Grassfed Meat, Pastured Poultry, Forage Fed Pork - I highly recommend getting to know your local farmers and ranchers and getting your meat and poultry directly from them.
-Here in LA, we buy 1/4 steer of beef and our chickens from Dey Dey’s; pork from Jimenez Family Farm, and eggs from pastured hens in our farm box.
+Grassfed meat, pastured poultry, forage fed pork – I highly recommend getting to know your local farmers and ranchers and getting your meat and poultry directly from them.
+Here in LA, we now get all of our pork, beef, lamb and poultry from Belcampo Meat Co., and eggs from pastured hens in our farm box.

 If you are having challenges sourcing properly raised meat, you can order great quality beef, pork, lamb, chicken, turkey, duck and more online at U.S. Wellness Meats.
 They also have a great selection of organ meat and sausages.
 We love their branschweiger – A German classic sausage similar to liverwurst but with a mild flavor and soft, even texture.